namesys-eth/ccip2-eth-resources/docs/README.md

 | Zonehash | `zonehash(bytes32 node)`| `dnsrecord/zonehash.json` |
 | DNS Record | `dnsRecord(bytes32 node, bytes name, uint16 resource) `| `dnsrecord/<resource>.json` |

-\* This is the user's web-facing contenthash contained inside the recordhash or masterhash
+\* This is the user's web-facing contenthash contained inside the recordhash

 \*\* Name is not implemented as reverse record; users must use the official ENS on-chain reverse record for that feature.